laaryjc/Population_Genomics_Notes/README.md

 These notes are not a tutorial, but a raw record of trial and error for individual analyses.

-You will see note's like, "that didn't work" and so forth.
+You will see notes like, "that didn't work" and so forth.

+Puntuation adn spelling may be wrong